akienzle32/chat/README.md

 can be accessed at the following url: https://alec-chat-app.herokuapp.com/.

-If you'd like to get an idea of the app's functionality, enter the src directory and take a look at the code for the individual components.
-These components have the following basic structure:
+If you'd like to get an idea of the app's functionality, enter the src directory and take a look at the code for the individual components, which have the following structure:
 ```
 |-- App
     |-- Login